-- Wages you've paid. - Tips your employees reported to you.

-- Both the employer and the employee share of social security and Medicare taxes. - Additional Medicare Tax withheld from employees. - Current quarter's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance. - Qualified small business payroll tax credit for increasing research activities. - Credit for qualified sick and family leave wages. - Employee retention credit. - Credit for COBRA premium assistance payments. - Total advances received from filing Form(s) 7200 for the quarter.
+- Wages you've paid. - Tips your employees reported to you. - Both the employer and the employee share of social security and Medicare taxes. - Additional Medicare Tax withheld from employees. - Current guarter's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance. - Qualified small business payroll tax credit for increasing research activities. - · Credit for qualified sick and family leave wages paid this quarter of 2022 for leave taken after March 31, 2020, and before October 1, 2021.